Air Force Veterans Mesothelioma Lawyer

 - The U. S. Air Force broke away from the U. S. Army in 1947.

-- Because asbestos has an ability to withstand extreme heat, it was used widely throughout the U. S. Military.
+Because asbestos can withstand extreme heat, it was used widely throughout the U. S. Military.

 - The U. S. Armed Forces used asbestos-containing products in ships, aircraft, buildings, barracks, mess halls, and other military facilities.